Cubit: Ancient Mesopotamian units of measurement

 Ancient Mesopotamian units of measurement originated in the loosely organized city-states of Early Dynastic Sumer.
 Each city, kingdom and trade guild had its own standards until the formation of the Akkadian Empire when Sargon of Akkad issued a common standard.
 This standard was improved by Naram-Sin, but fell into disuse after the Akkadian Empire dissolved.
 The standard of Naram-Sin was readopted in the Ur III period by the Nanše Hymn which reduced a plethora of multiple standards to a few agreed upon common groupings.
 Successors to Sumerian civilization including the Babylonians, Assyrians, and Persians continued to use these groupings.

 The Classical Mesopotamian system formed the basis for Elamite, Hebrew, Urartian, Hurrian, Hittite, Ugaritic, Phoenician, Babylonian, Assyrian, Persian, Arabic, and Islamic metrologies.
 The Classical Mesopotamian System also has a proportional relationship, by virtue of standardized commerce, to Bronze Age Harappan and Egyptian metrologies.

 In 1916, during the last years of the Ottoman Empire and in the middle of World War I, the German assyriologist Eckhard Unger found a copper-alloy bar while excavating at Nippur.
 The bar dates from c.
 2650 BCE and Unger claimed it was used as a measurement standard.
 This irregularly formed and irregularly marked graduated rule supposedly defined the Sumerian cubit as about 518.6 mm.

+There is some evidence that cubits were used to measure angular separation.
+The Babylonian Astronomical Diary for 568–567 BCE refers to Jupiter being one cubit behind the elbow of Sagittarius.
+One cubit measures about 2 degrees.

+Late Assyrian cubits

+Ancient Assyrian units of measure appear to exhibit significant variability.
+However, based on analysis of careful measurement of sculptured slabs and figures from Khorsabad, dating to the time of Sargon II, now held in Western museums, it appears that standard measures did exist.
+This analysis, together with information from cuneiform documents from the period, confirm the existence of three Late Assyrian cubits or "kus" as the measure was called in Assyrian literature: